 Stonewall wasn't a trickster admired only for his antics.
 He also was a fierce fighter who wouldn't back down.
-When the cannons and rifles roared and the shells whizzed and whizzed an exploded with a bang, he wouldn't take cover.
+When the cannons and rifles roared and the shells whizzed and bang, he wouldn't take cover.
 No, he'd bark his head off and run this way and that as the Howitzers changed positions.